ono-midori/ono-midori.github.io/techs/zguide.md

 - Create a pollset that always polls the backend, and polls the frontend only if there are one or more workers available.
 - Poll for activity with infinite timeout.
-- If there is activity on the backend, we either have a “ready” message or a reply for a client.
+- If there is activity on the backend, we either have a "ready" message or a reply for a client.
 In either case, we store the worker address (the first part) on our worker queue, and if the rest is a client reply, we send it back to that client via the frontend.
 - If there is activity on the frontend, we take the client request, pop the next worker (which is the last used), and send the request to the backend.
 This means sending the worker address, empty part, and then the three parts of the client request.

-You should now see that you can reuse and extend the load balancing algorithm with variations based on the information the worker provides in its initial “ready” message.
+You should now see that you can reuse and extend the load balancing algorithm with variations based on the information the worker provides in its initial "ready" message.
 For example, workers might start up and do a performance self test, then tell the broker how fast they are.
 The broker can then choose the fastest available worker rather than the oldest.

 ### A High-Level API for ZeroMQ